acrucetta/mente/src/md/learning.md

 > We do not learn from experience; we learn from reflecting on experiences.

 > Reading a book without taking notes is like discovering a new territory without ddrawing a map.

 > "You don’t sharpen your skills with resources, books, or articles.
 You sharpen your skills with practice.
-If you want to get better, go do the thingA
+If you want to get better, go do the thing

 > To teach distill what you know.
 Develop the theory of what you learned by instinct and practice.
 By teaching you will understand your craft better than you did before.
 By giving away your techniques you will empower peers and competitors.
 Force yourself to stay creative and continuously open new doors.

+### Learning Research (from Learning 101 Paper)

 ### Lex Fridman on Acquiring Skills